kaimv/basic-webserver/README.md

 `return 200, "Hello world!"` returns the status code "200" which means OK request with the text content "Hello world!".

 `server.start()` starts the server on the address and port specified in the `Server()` class.

+# Whats new?

+Here will be a list of a few updates from the past week or so.

+14/05/24:

+- A before request function has been added to run code before a request.
+For example, printing a successful connection.
+- Allow collection of the request IP (May not work as intended if the webserver is behind a reverse proxy like nginx/apache and cloudflare), the request path for example `/this_is_a_path` and the response method.